 9.7.
 The Rules are governed by and construed in accordance with the laws of the State of New York without giving effect to any choice or conflict of law provision or rule that would require or permit the application of the laws of any other jurisdiction.
 The parties agree that any dispute or claim arising out of or in connection with any provision of the Rules will be finally settled by binding arbitration in accordance with the rules of the American Arbitration Association by one arbitrator appointed in accordance with those rules.
-To the extent not resolved through arbitration, all disputes or claims arising out of the Rules will be exclusively resolved in a court of competent jurisdiction in the State of New York.
+Notwithstanding the foregoing, in the event of an actual or threatened breach of Sections 4 or 5, the harmed party may seek injunctive or other equitable relief exclusively in a court of competent jurisdiction in the State of New York.
 Each party expressly consents to the jurisdiction of such courts and waives any objections or right as to forum non conveniens, lack of personal jurisdiction or similar grounds.

 9.8.
 We agree that our employees and agents are not considered your employees and will not be entitled to participate in or receive any benefits or rights as your employees under any employee benefit and welfare plans, including, without limitation, employee insurance, pension, savings and security plans.

 9.9.
-Except for the obligation to pay us, nonperformance by either party will be excused to the extent such performance is rendered impossible by a Force Majeure event as defined in Section 2.4 or any other reason where failure to perform is beyond the reasonable control of the non-performing party.
+Except for the obligation to pay us, nonperformance by either party will be excused to the extent such performance is rendered impossible by an Unavoidable Event as defined in Section 2.4 or any other reason where failure to perform is beyond the reasonable control of the non-performing party.

 9.10.
 The relationship established between the parties by the Rules is that of independent contractors, and nothing in the Rules will be construed to: (a) give either party the power to direct and/or control the day-to-day activities of the other, (b) constitute the parties as partners, joint venturers, co-owners or otherwise as participants in a joint or common undertaking or (c) allow a party to create or assume any obligation on behalf of the other party for any purpose whatsoever, except as contemplated by the Rules.